Zomboided/service.vpn.manager/README.md

 Control of the VPN is also possible via a remote control button or hot key, allowing the user to manually cycle between connections.

-Full instructions can be found on the GitHub wiki for this project at https://github.com/Zomboided/service.vpn.manager
+Full instructions can be found on the [GitHub wiki for this project](https://github.com/Zomboided/service.vpn.manager/wiki)